What is the purpose of the Land Use Scenario Analysis (April-June 2021) for the five neighborhood areas along the corridor?

 What if a developer wants to proceed with a new building before the planning process is complete?

-The County encourages developers who are interested in development/redevelopment along the Lee Highway corridor to monitor and participate in the upcoming planning process and contribute feedback like other stakeholders will be asked to do.
-If a developer or property owner chooses to pursue development plans while the planning process is underway, the County will review the application following the appropriate type of process needed for the particular request, including any applications for by-right development.
-We would encourage developers to delay submitting proposals for any major land use or zoning district changes in areas of the corridor without adopted policy guidance until the planning process is further along or completed.
-This is suggested in order to ensure that development projects reflect the community’s future vision and that the adopted policies and potential tools are in place to facilitate a clear and efficient review process.
-However, if a proposal for a site plan, General Land Use Plan amendment, or rezoning is submitted during the planning process, it may take more time for review given that the planning process is underway and adopted policy is not in place.
+The County encourages developers who are interested in development/redevelopment along the Lee Highway corridor to monitor and participate in the planning process and contribute feedback like other stakeholders.
+If a developer or property owner chooses to pursue development plans while the planning process is underway, the County will review the application following the appropriate type of process needed for the request, including any applications for by-right development.
+We would encourage developers to delay submitting proposals for any major land use or zoning district changes until the planning process is completed in order to ensure that development projects reflect the community’s future vision.
+The future adopted policies and tools will be in place to facilitate a clear and efficient review process.
+If a proposal for a site plan, General Land Use Plan amendment, or rezoning is submitted during the planning process, it may take more time for review given that this planning process is underway and adopted policy is not in place.